Preservation Futures is a Chicago-based firm exploring the future of historic preservation through research, action, and design.

 1 D7 D0215 3 F99 4 C38 A4 FB C5 B35 B6 B46 FA

-Jonathan Solomon, FAIA, is an architect and Associate Professor at the School of the Art Institute of Chicago.
-His diverse work includes award-winning adaptive reuse design, preservation consultation, and scholarship.
-Solomon has two decades of international experience in arts leadership.
-He has directed schools, taught, and developed programming with institutions worldwide, including serving as a founding editor of 306090 Books, a curator of the US Pavilion at the Venice Architecture Biennale, and a director of the independent Chicago gallery Space p11.
-Solomon is a registered architect in the State of Illinois and a Fellow of the American Institute of Architects.
+Jonathan Solomon, FAIA, is Professor of Architecture at the Art Institute of Chicago and partner in the firm Preservation Futures.
+His work includes award-winning adaptive reuse design, preservation consultation, and scholarship.
+Solomon has extensive international experience in arts leadership.
+He has directed schools, taught, and developed programming with institutions worldwide, including serving as founding editor of 306090 Books, curator of the US Pavilion at the Venice Architecture Biennale, and director of the independent Chicago gallery Space p11.
+Solomon is a registered architect in the State of Illinois and a Member of the College of Fellows of the American Institute of Architects.

 Principles